RedwoodJS 4

 00:18:29 - Dom Saadi

-But redwood does like, it owns its router.
-It is for very specific reasons.
-And that's like Tom specifically like did not like nested routes.
-He wants to know like where a route goes.
-Like what am I seeing when I render the route?
-Like, I don't want to have to figure that out.
-Was kind of his take because it can get.
-There's definitely tons of advantages to nested routes, but you often don't know right away what you're going to see when you navigate there, depending on how much nesting is involved and how many different components can change things above you.
+But Redwood does own its router, and it is for very specific reasons.
+Tom specifically did not like nested routes.
+He wants to know where a route goes, like what am I seeing when I render the route?
+I don't want to have to figure that out.
+That was kind of his take.
+There are definitely tons of advantages to nested routes, but you often don't know right away what you're going to see when you navigate there, depending on how much nesting is involved and how many different components can change things above you.
 So with Redwood, you kind of know exactly what you're getting when you look at the route.

 00:19:10 - Nick Taylor